tondi/hajto.github.io/_posts/2017-02-11-elixir-for-everyone-pattern-matching.md

 def factorial(x) when x > 1, do: factorial(x-1)*x
 {% endhighlight %}

 What have we done?
-We just written factorial in Elixir by simply writing it's definition...
+We just defined factorial in Elixir by simply writing it's definition...
 Let's go step by step through that code, because there are few structures that may be new for you.
 You can define functions in Elixir in at least two ways.

 {% highlight elixir %}
 def name(pattern), do: what_to_return